 "Properly speaking, nothing is known about our author's life with all due certainty.
 In recent times, he is commonly

 stayed there.
 He is reported as a fellow of Oriel College as early as in 1373 and still being there in January 1383.
 He was Robert Rygge's Junior Proctor of

 Oxford University in 1382-3, and, like Rygge, he was delated in 1382 for sympathising with the heretic views held by John Wyclif.
 In 1390, he was Chancelor of

 Lincoln, and on June 14, 1414, he was appointed Vicar General of the Bishop of Durham.
 These dates of the John Huntman are all well compatible with his

 identification with the author Johannes Venator.
 It is interesting in this connection that the Vatican manuscript does ascribe the Logica to an

 English author ("Johannes Venator doctor anglicus").
 Unfortunately, there is no other positive evidence so far for this plausible

 Rijk, Lambertus Marie de.
 2000.
 "Logica Morelli.
-Some Notes on the Semantics of a Fifteenth century Spanish logic."
+Some notes on the semantics of a Fifteenth century Spanish logic."
 In

 26-30 May 1997), edited by Angelelli, Ignacio and Pérez-Ilzarbe, Paloma, 209-224.
+Hildesheim: Georg Olms Verlag.

 "The present paper, which is presented as a modest contribution to the general theme of our Symposium on the History of Spanish Logic,

 intends to highlight some interesting topics discussed in a fifteenth century introductory Sum of Logic which is extant in (at least) two Spanish

 When visiting Spanish libraries in the Autumn of 1971 I came across a copy of a Sum of Logic in the Biblioteca Capitular Colombina

 at Sevilla (cod.
 7-3-13).
 This work attracted my attention because of its clear design and lucid execution.
 Another copy of this work turned up in the

 Biblioteca del Cabildo Metropolitano at Zaragoza (cod.
 15-57), under the name "Logica Morelli", and was dated 1476.